-The word 'tapa' in Spanish means 'lid', and 'tapas' is simply its plural form.
+The word 'tapa' in Spanish means 'lid', and the 's' simply denominates its plural form.
 There are many cited origins for the tradition of eating tapas, and how they got their name, with the most romantic featuring King Alfonso X in a starring role.
 The King, also known as Alfonso the Wise, was gallivanting around his kingdom many moons ago, when he decided to visit an inn and duly ordered a beer.
 The innkeeper served this refreshing pint of ale with a small complimentary dish of food on top of the glass.
 The King thought it was such a good idea that he ordered all inns throughout Spain to serve food with any alcoholic drink by decree of law.
-A great legend, although perhaps a more probable origin is that these 'lids' were a custom used by Andalusian folk to keep the flies off their sweet sherry.
+A great legend, although perhaps a more probable origin is that these 'lids' were a custom used by Andalusian folk, in the sweltering south, to keep the flies off their sweet sherry.

 Whatever the truth of the matter, the custom is wide spread across the country and its inevitable that you'll encounter them on your visit.
-To help you make sense of this intriguing gastronomic phenomenon we've compiled a list of typical tapas dishes from Spain and Catalonia below, followed by a guide to some of the best tapas bars and restaurants in Barcelona, and some suggested food tours for those that want to go further.
+To help you make sense of this intriguing gastronomic phenomenon we've compiled a list of typical dishes from Spain and Catalonia below, followed by a guide to some of the best tapas bars and restaurants in Barcelona - plus some suggested food tours for those that want to go further.

-Above: Some classic seafood dishes chalked up on the menu... (hint: you should be able to get them cheaper than this!
+Above: Some classic seafood dishes chalked up on the menu... (hint: you should be able to get them cheaper than this!)

 Typical Tapas Dishes

 Tapas is such an integral part of Spanish culture, than almost every rudimentary bar will have some basic offerings on the counter, whilst many restaurants have a tapa menu or specialise solely in the saucer-sized snacks.
 Here are some of the favourites up and down Spain.